awslabs/aws-servicebroker-documentation/FAQ.md

 # FAQ

-**Q:** Do I have to add the parameters and credentials with each launch of a service plan or application?
+**Q:** Do I have to add parameters and credentials for each launch of a service plan or application?
-**A:** No you can customize secrets to be reused, this is helpful for secrets or parameters which are frequently repeated such as IAM keys or service Role.
+**A:** No, you can customize secrets to be reused.
+This is helpful for secrets or parameters which are frequently repeated such as IAM keys or service role.

-**Q:** What are the licencing options for the AWS Service Broker?
+**Q:** Can the AWS Service Broker be used with Red Hat OpenShift Container Platform?
-**A:** The AWS Service Broker will be released as open source project, the OpenShift platform does cater for an enterprise (Red Hat OpenShift Container Platform) and upstream project (Origin).
-Trial versions of OpenShift can be used for short term validation and testing, POC workloads.
+**A:** Yes, the AWS Service Broker can be used with both Red Hat OpenShift Container Platform and the upstream project, Origin.

-**Q** Can the AWS Service Broker be used with the Red Hat OpenShift Container Platform?
+**Q:** Does the AWS Service Broker only work with Red Hat Enterprise Linux (RHEL)?
-**A** Yes the AWS Servcie Broker can be used on both Red Hat OpenShift Container Platform and Origin.
+**A:** No, deployments have been done on other operating systems including Fedora, Centos, Atom, and Amazon Linux.

-**Q:** Does this only work with RHEL?
+**Q:** Can the AWS Service Broker be implemented behind a proxy solution?
-**A:** No, Deployments have been done on Fedora, Centos, Atom, Amazon Linux,
+**A:** Not at this time.
+Proxy support will included in a later release of the broker.

-**Q:** Do I have to add the parameters and credentails with each launch of a service plan or application?
+**Q:** What are the licensing options for the AWS Service Broker?
-**A:** No you can customize secrets to be reused, this is helpful for secrects or parameters which are frequently repeated such as IAM keys or service Role.
+**A:** The AWS Service Broker is released as an open source project and licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/).

-**Q** Can the Service Broker be implement behind a proxy solution?
+**Q:** Can support be obtained when using the AWS Service Broker on Red Hat OpenShift Container Platform?
-**A** No, at this stage there is no proxy support, This will catered for within later releases.
+**A:** Yes, customers with a valid Red Hat subscription for OpenShift Container Platform can obtain support by contacting Red Hat Support for assistance.
+Commercial support is not available outside of this specific use case.